russdanner/plugin-studio-migration-kit/docs/README.md

 - Shared and embedded content relationships
 - Importing images directly
 - Creating blob objects and importing images into S3
+- Create generic templates for Experience Builder Editing

 ### Basic instructions:

 #### Prepare the data / content
-- Add the migration git to your project at the `SANDBOX ROOT`1=
+- Add the migration git to your project at the `SANDBOX ROOT`
 - Create the CSV files that contain your content model and content
   - content-import/content-types.csv
   - content-import/data-sources.csv